NoOne4rever/Axessors/README.md

     return $this->email;
 }
 ```
 The more fields we have in our class, the more getters and setters we have to write.
-If our class have five fields, it will have ten or less accessors.
+If our class have five fields, it will have up to ten accessors.
 Getters and setters always have the same structure (getter returns field value, setter rewrites field value), so accessors belong to one of the sorts code duplication.

 To avoid writing getters and setters manually we can:
 * make all the fields `public` (it is not safe enough)